liuact1986/MvvmLib/documentation/Navigation_Uwp.md

 }
 ```

-MvvmLib.Windows has not IActivatable interface, because it's the frame that creates the view instance and we cannot access the the instance before navigating.

-But its possible **cancel navigation** from view model **with redirectAsync** method.
-Example:
+IActivatable interface is not present because pages are created by the frame ... but its possible to **cancel navigation** from view model **with redirectAsync** method:

 ```cs
 public class HomePageViewModel :  INavigatable